jmashuque/branch-directory-map/README.md

 ## Features

 - use either Directions API for simple routing or advanced routing features using Routes API
-- route to up to 25 intermediate branches (maximum for API's) within one route using waypoints
+- add to up to 25 intermediate branches within one route using waypoints
 - CSV or DB files can either be hard-coded with the app or read from a file by the user using `ActivityResultContracts.GetContent()`
 - geocode using either just address, or address + postal code, or Google plus codes (if detected), and optionally add a custom modifier to all addresses
 - ability to bundle DB files with release with pre-geocoded markers so users don't need to geocode (very costly for hundreds of markers per user)